mitchpaulus/dotfiles/notes/Boilers.md

 Taken from reference book 'Energy Management Handbook" - Chapter 14, page 416.

+Refractory: heat-resistant material that lines the high-temperature areas of the furnace.
+Refractory usually consists of castables, bricks, ceramic wools or fibers, and even plastics made from various fireproof compounds.

 ## Boiler information to log:

 Page 58 (64 of PDF)